AnnFedosova/Project_Manager/README.md

 Work on younger versions of software is not guaranteed.

-It is also possible to work with Microsoft Azure.

 ## Installation
 ### 1. Datasource configuration
 You can edit datasource settings in src/main/resources/hibernate.cfg.xml file.